MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-browser-settings.md

 ms.author: jswymer
 ms.service: dynamics-365-business-central
 ---
-# <a name="setting-up-and-troubleshooting-your-browser-to-work-with-business-central-web-client"></a>Setting up and troubleshooting your browser to work with Business Central Web Client
+# Setting up and troubleshooting your browser to work with Business Central Web Client

 This article explains how to set up your browser so that the [!INCLUDE[web_client](includes/web_client.md)] and all its features work properly.
 Read this article if you're having problems opening the [!INCLUDE[web_client](includes/web_client.md)], your browser's settings can be the cause of some problems.

 The article provides details for setting up Microsoft Edge, but the requirements for JavaScript, cookies, and pop-ups are the same for all supported browsers.
 For other browsers, refer to the instructions provided by the manufacturer.

-## <a name="use-a-supported-browser"></a>Use a supported browser
+## Use a supported browser

 Make sure to use a one of the supported browsers.
 See [Minimum Requirements for Using Business Central](product-requirements.md#browsers).

 We recommend that you use a stable channel version of a web browser as it's the most reliable and stable version that has undergone extensive testing and bug fixing.
 This ensures that you have the best experience and are less likely to encounter any issues while using the web client.

-## <a name="allow-javascript-from-business-central"></a>Allow JavaScript from Business Central
+## Allow JavaScript from Business Central

 *Problem:*